Plymouth Energy Community

 Heat your home a little more - Rooms that are not heated are more likely to get damp.
 While you don’t want to waste money heating rooms you don’t use, very cold rooms are more likely to get damp and mould.
 Set the thermostatic radiator valve to 1 in unused rooms so the radiator gives out a little bit of heat whenever you have the heating on.
 If you don’t have central heating, consider using a room heater with a timer and temperature control.
 Remember, unused rooms will need a good airing from time to time.

 Insulate and draught-proof your home - Warm homes suffer less from condensation, so you should make sure your house is well insulated, from small measures like draught excluders, to bigger measures like loft, walls, floor insulation.
 Your windows and external doors could be draught-proofed.
-Our retrofit team might be able to find you a grant.
+Our retrofit team might be able to find you a grant to upgrade the insulation in your home.
 If you have an open fire that it is NOT in use, consider using a chimney sheep to block draughts.

 Other kinds of damp